Fall in love with the game all over again in Scotland, the birthplace of golf

 Not sure where to play?
 Browse our map and find your ideal destination in a continent of possibilities.
 We know you will be spoiled for choice!
 Remember our knowledgeable golf experts are ready to answer any questions.

-Play the best golf courses in Scotland
+Best-selling golf trips in Scotland

 Discover Scotland's luxury golf resorts & stunning hotels